CAN ESTATE PLANNING HELP AVOID PROBATE? WHERE DO A DECEDENT’S ASSETS GO AFTER DEATH?

 - Transfer by Affidavit – for transfer of assets of less than $50,000

 - Form HT-110 – form to pass joint property and property held by last of husband and wife

 - Non-Probate Petition and Dispositive Order (PR-1928 & PR-1929 – Petition for Summary Confirmation of Interest in Property; Certificate of Summary Confirmation of Interest in Property) – used in conjunction with above Marital Property Agreement – no probate, but requires paying of an Inventory filing fee to the County

-The most common Trust used to pass ownership of assets is the Revocable Trust (i.e. can be revoked, amended, changed during lifetime of Grantor).
+The most common Trust used to pass ownership of assets is the Revocable Trust (i.e. can be revoked, amended, or changed during lifetime of Grantor).

-Irrevocable Trusts used for income tax, gift tax, death/estate tax and ownership divestment purposes – further discussion is beyond the scope of this explanation (for example, 5-year Irrevocable Asset Divestment Trust to avoid payment of nursing home/assisted living expenses)
+Irrevocable Trusts used for income tax, gift tax, death/estate tax, and ownership divestment purposes – further discussion is beyond the scope of this explanation (for example, 5-year Irrevocable Asset Divestment Trust to avoid payment of nursing home/assisted living expenses).